unexpectedjs/unexpected/documentation/plugins.md

     'to yield output satisfying',
     expect
       .it('to resemble', 'bar.png', {
-        mismatchPercentage: expect.it('to be less than', 10)
+        mismatchPercentage: expect.it('to be less than', 10),
       })
       .and('to have metadata satisfying', {
-        format: 'PNG'
+        format: 'PNG',
       })
   );
 });